This guide covers...

 12. PAYE operated?

+• PAYE should have been operated if the shares are readily convertible into cash.
+The term ‘readily convertible’ means it is easy for the option holder to turn the shares into cash.
 Enter yes if the shares are readily convertible into cash.
-The term ‘readily convertible’ means it is easy for the option holder to turn the shares into cash.

 Option Exercises - Non-Taxable

-Click on the EMI40_NonTaxable_V3 worksheet (4th tab from the left) and only fill in information about this tax year’s activity.
-That means activity before 6th April 2021.
-If someone’s option lapses after that, you should not report it - and wait until the next annual return.
+Click on the EMI40_NonTaxable_V4 worksheet (4th tab from the left) and only fill in information about this tax year’s activity.
+That means activity before 6th April 2024.
+If someone’s option are exercised after that, you should not report it - and wait until the next annual return.

 Each employee should have its own allocated row, starting with row 10.
 Fill in the answers to the questions on the excel sheet.